syncfusion-content/uwp-docs/uwp/Hub-Tile/SfpulsingTile.md

 ---
 layout: post
 title: Pulsing Animation Tile in UWP SfPulsingTile | Syncfusion®
-description: Learn about the SfPulsingTile control in Syncfusion® UWP SfPulsingTile that creates a tile with pulsing animation, similar to Music and Video hub tile in Windows Phone, with zoom and translation effects.
+description: The SfPulsingTile creates a tile with pulsing animation, similar to Music and Video hub tile in Windows Phone, with zoom and translation effects on the content.
 platform: uwp
 control: SfPulsingTile
 documentation: ug